magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/create-order.md

 ## Verify this step {#verify-step}

-1. Log in to the Test store as the customer.
+1. Log in to the US store as the customer.
 The dashboard shows the order.
 2. Log in to {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
 Click **Sales** > **Orders**.
 The order is displayed in the grid.
 Its status is Pending.`.